fiwippi/spotify-sync/README.md

 ```
 **Additionally**, inside the spotify developer portal for your application, you should add your domain route followed
 by `/spotify-callback` as a valid callback URL, for example: `localhost:8096/spotify-callback`.
 This is used by the
 server to create a spotify client which can control the user playback.

+To see the data stored within the database the `spotify_sync_view` binary should be used, it should be in the same
+directory as the created `spotify.db` file.
+The db file can only be used by one program at once so the server should not run at the same time.

 ### Clients
 Clients can perform certain operations by typing in the chat box provided after they connect to the server,